-39. FINANCIAL INSTRUMENTS BY CATEGORY
+41. FINANCIAL INSTRUMENTS BY CATEGORY

-Other than financial assets at fair value through profit or loss, available-for-sale investments and the conversion option embedded in preferred shares as disclosed in notes 23, 20 and 31 to the financial statements, respectively, all financial assets and liabilities of the Group as at 31 December 2016 and 2015, were loans and receivables, and financial liabilities stated at amortised cost, respectively.
+Other than financial assets at fair value through profit or loss and available-for-sale investments as disclosed in notes 24 and 20 to the financial statements, respectively, all financial assets and liabilities of the Group as at 31 December 2017 and 2016, were loans and receivables and financial liabilities stated at amortised cost, respectively.

-40. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS
+42. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS

-The carrying amounts of the financial instruments are reasonable approximation of their fair values.
+The carrying amounts of the financial instruments are reasonable approximations of their fair values.